vglu/doc2ent/content/en/cases/work-with-vendor-payment.md

 | ------------------------------ | --------------------------- | ------------------------------ | ------------- | ----------- | -------- | -------- |
 | VendorPaymentJournalLineEntity | Vendor payment journal line | VendorPaymentJournalLines      | Yes           | Yes         | Document | No       |

-To works with `Vendor payment journal line` we want to use `VendorPaymentJournalLines` entity
+`VendorPaymentJournalLines` entity is used to work with `Vendor payment journal` lines.

 ### Key